-If you’re lucky, managers have access to some generic management skills about communicating with others, not sexually harassing people, approving timecards, and giving feedback, etc. Helpful stuff.
+If you’re lucky, managers have access to some generic management skills about communicating with others, approving timecards, and giving feedback, etc. Helpful stuff.
 Not job training.
 Get them sales management skills like:

 - The management cadence: what meetings they need on their calendar and how often.

 - Time management for sales managers: Which is first?
 The line at your desk?
 The upset customer?
 The request for a report from the boss or the deal discount to close a sale?
 This skill will make or break a new leader.
 Prevent the burnout before it happens!

 - Translating sales goals and driving sales performance: New managers struggle to get beyond managing activity.
 Help them learn to translate strategy and the big number into monthly, weekly, and daily activities for reps.

 - Performance 1:1 meetings: Help managers communicate the goal, the performance to date, motivate reps to succeed, and build relationships with their teams during this meeting.

 - Call coaching: Call coaching isn’t natural behavior for high-achievers.
 It takes an extreme amount of patience, customer focus, and a set process to be successful.
 Without skill training on coaching, they’ll either skip it or maybe even demotivate their team.
 Help teach them to do it right before they wind up a statistic.

 - Find them a mentor: A mentor becomes a safe space to vent, ask questions they’re afraid to ask their Director, and frankly a lifeline.
 And if you’ve promoted a woman, work to find her a female mentor.
 Yes, it does make a difference. #GirlsClub can help here if you’re lacking female sales leadership talent.